Choosing a business broadband connection

 FTTP connections provide end-to-end fibre optic connection from the exchange or the service provider's fibre network to your premises.
 They can deliver the fastest speeds, reaching download speeds of 330Mbps and upload speeds of 1000Mbps.
 Availability is improving as telecom providers continue to invest and build out their fibre network across Northern Ireland.

-G.Fast uses fibre optic cables from the exchange to the street cabinets, where a device is fitted that 'supercharges' the signal and sends it to service users via existing copper cables at far greater speeds than the FTTC technology.
+G.Fast uses fibre optic cables from the exchange to the street cabinets, where a device is fitted that increases the maximum broadband speed users can get via their existing copper cables to be greater speeds than standard FTTC technology.

 Benefits of fibre broadband to business